maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 No single heuristic gets to declare victory. resurgo cross-checks the signals and assigns confidence to each candidate.

-xcover uses this automatically.
-If `.symtab` exists, it reads it.
-If not, it asks resurgo to recover the offsets.
+xcover handles this automatically: it reads `.symtab` when available and asks resurgo to recover the offsets when it is not.

 ```text
 DBG .symtab not found, falling back to static recovery
 DBG resolved 1791 functions via resurgo
 ```

 The command and report format stay the same.
 Recovery can miss heavily inlined functions or unusual prologues, and stripped functions may lack their original names.
-This is not a perfect reconstruction of the source program.

-It is still coverage from the production binary, which is the point.
+This is not a perfect reconstruction of the source program, but it is still coverage from the production binary.

 ## The bill arrives per function call

 Kernel uprobes are useful, but they are not free.

-Every call to a probed function triggers a software breakpoint.
-The CPU traps into the kernel, the BPF program runs, and execution returns to userspace.
-The cost is mostly fixed per call.
+Every call to a probed function triggers a software interrupt that transfers control to the kernel.
+The BPF program runs before execution returns to userspace, so the cost is mostly fixed per call.
 A tiny function called millions of times hurts far more than a large function called once.

 I measured four cases with 100 uprobes on an AMD Ryzen 7 7840U.
 Each benchmark ran ten times: